VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 `Kafka topic parameters`: A dynamic list of key-value parameters directly provided to the [librdkafka library topic configurations](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md#topic-configuration-properties).

     The form will ensure basic key=value formatting, but user should ensure to always provide correct *key=value* format

+## `Sentinel` parameters
+This is a section to describe specific Sentinel Log Forwarder configuration options.

+`Tenant ID`: The ID of the tenant to use (will be used to generate the authentication URIs).

+---

+`Client ID`: The client ID for OpenID application authentication.

+---

+`Client Secret`: The client secret for OpenID application authentication.

+---

+`DCR`: The Sentinel **Data Collection Rule** to use while ingesting data.

+---

+`DCE`: The Sentinel Data **Collection Endpoint** to use for ingestion.

+---

+`Stream Name`: The Sentinel stream on which to insert the logs.

+---

+`Scope`: The OpenID scope to use.
+For [Sentinel ingestion API](https://docs.cribl.io/edge/destinations-sentinel/#auth), corresponds to the Azure Environment.

+---

+`Batch max size`: Sets the maximum amount of logs to add in a single batched request.

+---

+`Batch max bytes`: Sets the maximum size of messages (in bytes) for a single batched request.

+---

+`Compression level`:

+Activates and defines the level of compression of requests:

+- ***balanced**: balance between speed and compression (default)
+- ***0** : No compression*
+- ***1** : Fastest compression*
+- *...*
+- ***9** : Best compression*

+---

+`Use a TLS Profile`: TLS Profile to use when communicating with distant nodes.